 Cumulative shallow soil moisture gain supports the fact that ICB gains more water than SCB.
 Although if the soil is saturated for longer periods, it is not possible to calculate water gain from soil moisture records.
-Cumulative shallow soil moisture gain was calculated from depth integrated soil moisture gain timeseries.
+Cumulative shallow soil moisture gain was calculated from depth and time integrated soil moisture timeseries.
 Cumulative soil moisture is another metric to gauge how much water shallow soils have received.
-It is a useful metric to gauge precipitation amounts when the tipping bucket record is missing or not reliable.
+It is a useful metric to approximate precipitation amounts when the tipping bucket record is missing or not reliable.
 Although in the case of saturated wetland sites, water gain cannot be calculated.